Alastair Campbell: Iraq War

-In the run-up to the Iraq War, Campbell was involved in the preparation and release of the "September Dossier" in September 2002 and the "Iraq Dossier" (nicknamed "Dodgy Dossier") in February 2003.
-These documents argued the case for concern over possible weapons of mass destruction (WMDs) in Iraq.
+In the run-up to the Iraq War, Campbell was involved in the preparation and release of the "September Dossier" in 2002 and the "Iraq Dossier" in February 2003.
+These documents argued the case for concern over weapons of mass destruction in Iraq.
 Both have been criticised as overstating or distorting the actual intelligence findings.
-Subsequent investigation revealed that the September Dossier had been altered on Campbell's orders to be consistent with a speech given by George W. Bush and statements by other United States officials.
+Subsequent investigations revealed that the "September Dossier" had been altered at Campbell's suggestion to be consistent with a 12 September 2002 speech given by President George W. Bush and statements by other United States officials.
 On 9 September 2002, Campbell sent a memo to Sir John Scarlett, the chairman of the Joint Intelligence Committee, in which Campbell directed that the British dossier be "one that complements rather than conflicts with" the US claims.

-Later in 2003, commenting on WMDs in Iraq, Campbell said, "Come on, you don't seriously think we won't find anything?".
-He resigned in August 2003 during the Hutton Inquiry into the death of David Kelly.
-Kelly's view that the government exaggerated the Iraqi threat in the Iraq Dossier, told to BBC journalists Andrew Gilligan and Susan Watts, had led to Campbell battling with the BBC.
-When Defence Secretary Geoff Hoon revealed to Campbell that Kelly had talked to the BBC, Campbell had then decided, in his own words, to use this fact to "fuck Gilligan".
-The counsel for the Kelly family said to Lord Hutton: 'The family invite the inquiry to find that the government made a deliberate decision to use Dr Kelly as a pawn as part of its strategy in its battle with the BBC.'
-Campbell claimed in June 2013 that Tony Blair had "greater commitment to wartime truth than Winston Churchill".

-Campbell gave evidence to the Iraq Inquiry on 12 January 2010.
+On 29 May 2003, Andrew Gilligan of the BBC first alleged Campbell to have influenced the reports against the wishes of the intelligence services, misrepresenting his source, Dr David Kelly, in the process.
+This led to Campbell battling with the BBC as well as the general media.

+A Channel 4 interview The Guardian called 'infamous' even 20 years later, and forcefully written diary entries made public in the Hutton Inquiry into the death of David Kelly saw the resignation of Campbell during the inquiry, then, upon publication of its findings, the resignation of both the Chair of the BBC Gavyn Davies as well as its Director-General Greg Dyke and, eventually, the resignation of Andrew Gilligan himself.
+The BBC's online history of itself describes it as "one of the most damaging episodes in the BBC's history".
+After his resignation, a complete overhaul of the Prime Minister's press office was suggested in internal government documents, as the press office was seen as to have "lost all credibility as a reliable, truthful, objective operation".

+Neither a parliamentary investigation (2003) led by Lord Hutton, nor a private review (2004) of the intelligence services by Lord Butler found cases of wrongdoing on Campbell's behalf.
+(Though the opposite case continued to be made in the media.
+Also, with conviction, by Dyke and Gilligan.)
+Neither did the Chilcot Inquiry of 2016, which was much more critical of the government than previous investigations.